 Winner of the BBC Scotland Young Jazz Musician at only 17, pianist/composer Alan Benzie is one of the UK’s most exciting young talents.
-Now 27, he has won a string of high profile awards in the last few years, including the prestigious Billboard Award at Berklee College of Music.
+He has won a string of high profile awards in the last few years, including the prestigious Billboard Award at Berklee College of Music.
 Previous winners include Japanese pianist Uehara Hiromi, and saxophonists Jaleel Shaw and Walter Smith III - Alan is the first musician from the UK to win the award.
 His mixture of flowing lyricism, spontaneous creativity and explosive energy has earned him consistent critical praise, with performances over the last few years in the UK, US, across Europe and Japan.

 Alan started his musical education on violin at the age of 8, with little interest in piano until he discovered jazz in his teens.
 Inspired by encounters with Swedish trio, EST, he switched to piano and has never looked back.
 Within a year he was a regular on both the Scottish youth and professional jazz scenes, appearing alongside established Scottish and visiting international artists.
 In 2007, the BBC award was followed by a major scholarship to Boston-based Berklee College of Music, where he studied with the famed JoAnne Brackeen and Laszlo Gardony.